 Certificates rejected by a Certificate Authority

-Sometimes, the COMODO Certificate Authority rejects orders after submission.
-You may activate the certificate, complete domain control validation, but the certificate never arrives, and it appears that COMODO rejected it.
+Sometimes, the COMODO Certificate Authority (now Sectigo) rejects orders after submission.
+You may activate the certificate, complete domain control validation, but the certificate never arrives, and it appears that COMODO (now Sectigo) rejected it.

 The reason for it is that the brand validation failed for the order.

 Brand Validation is the process where a submitted SSL order is set for a manual review by the CA Validation team who needs to check some additional details regarding it.
 The most frequent reasons for brand validation are the following:

 - The domain name or company provided in the CSR code includes some famous brand names, like Twitter, Youtube, Google, Amazon, etc. COMODO (now Sectigo) should check whether the website the certificate is going to be issued for is in any way related to the brand.
 Still, in most cases, such orders are rejected.